pluralsight/classic-design-system/examples/vanilla-css/README.md

 An example of how to integrate the Pluralsight Design System Core and Components into a project with vanilla CSS.

-In addition, project uses:
+This project uses:

-- react
-- react-dom
-- babel
-- webpack
+- webpack - to bundle modules and serve the html
 - NO css loader
+- babel - to load js
+- vanilla css - for app page styles

 ## To Run